 EU applicants are expected to fulfil the same academic and non-academic criteria as home applicants, and you can do so through a wide range of qualifications.

 If you are an EU applicant and English is not your first language, you should offer one of the University of Southampton's recognised tests in English language.
-Test scores must date from the last two years.

 International applicants are not eligible to apply for this programme.